-As an international student in Finland, you can complete an internship that accummulates study credits, i.e. is a part of your degree program.
-If you do such an internship, you don’t need to change your students residence permit status.
+As an international student in Finland, you can complete an internship that accumulates study credits, i.e. is a part of your degree program.
+If you do such an internship, you don’t need to change your student’s residence permit status.

 - You’re 18-30 years old.

-- You study at a university abroad and the internship is in your study field OR the internship is included in an exchange programme by non-governmental organization.
+- You study at a university abroad and the internship is in your study field OR the internship is included in an exchange program by a non-governmental organization.

 - The internship must have a monetary compensation.
-Internship-based residence permit is not granted for unpaid internships.
+An internship-based residence permit is not granted for unpaid internships.